Skill Demand Index

 Salary data for Public Relations is still accumulating.

-The most common pairings are Media Relations, Content Strategy, Storytelling, SEO, A/B Testing.
+The most common pairings are Media Relations, SEO, Marketing, Client Management, Enterprise Tech Client Experience.
 Strengthening these alongside Public Relations improves your fit across more positions.

-Top roles: Other, Marketing.
-Other positions have the highest demand at 60% of all Public Relations jobs.
+Top roles: Marketing, Other.
+Marketing positions have the highest demand at 57% of all Public Relations jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.